ns1-terraform/terraform-provider-ns1/website/docs/r/alert.html.markdown

 * `notification_lists` - (Optional) A list of id's for notification lists whose notifiers will be triggered by the alert.
 * `zone_names` - (Optional) A list of zones this alert applies to.
 * `record_ids` - (Optional) A list of record id's this alert applies to.
+* `data` - (Optional) A resource block with additional settings: the name and type of them vary based on the alert type.
+  * `alert_at_percent` - required by the account/usage alerts, with a value between 1 and 100

 ## Attributes Reference